davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/improve.md

 +++

-Replacing the interior → interior of the complement, and the closure → closure of the complement, we get an adjoint pair with the opposite category:
+Replacing interior → "interior of the complement" and closure → "closure of the complement" we get an adjoint pair with the opposite category:

 +++